 Best Trolling (Large Motor): VMAX MR127 12V 100Ah AGM Deep Cycle Marine Battery

 Fishermen with larger trolling motors (50- to 100-pound thrust) inevitably need to upgrade to a more powerful battery for the best results.
-The VMAX MR127 Deep Cycle Marine Battery is an incredibly popular choice that many Amazon reviewers report using for two-day fishing trips without a recharge.
-Like all of the batteries on this list, it features AGM technology for increased shock and vibration resistance and reduced self-discharge.
+The VMAX MR127 Deep Cycle Marine Battery is an incredibly popular choice, which features AGM technology for increased shock and vibration resistance and reduced self-discharge — like all of the batteries on this list.
 With a rating of 100AH, it offers almost double the amount of amp power over a 20-hour period compared to the Mighty Max battery.
 It’s also more than double the price.

 The battery has a reserve capacity of 200 minutes and a discharge operating temperature range of -4ºF to 140ºF.
 Heavy-duty lead-tin alloy grids allow for an extended lifespan even after repeated deep discharges.
 The battery measures 12.1” x 6.7” x 8.2” and will fit any Group 27 battery box.
 It weighs 68 pounds and has integrated carry handles that make transporting it to and from your boat a little bit easier.